nhtranggg/superstore-sales-analysis/README.md

 This project analyzes $993M in sales data across 4 regions and 3 product categories, built twice using different tools: Excel (pivot tables, dynamic formulas) and Power BI (DAX measures, interactive visuals).
 The two versions take complementary analytical angles — the Excel dashboard visualizes sales chronologically across quarters to reveal long-term trend, while the Power BI dashboard groups quarters across years to reveal seasonality patterns within each quarter.
 The Power BI version also extends the analysis further with city-level and product-level breakdowns, plus a custom Calendar table for accurate YoY growth calculations.

 ## Business Questions
-- Which regions and categories drive the most sales?
+- Which regions and categories drive the most sales, and how concentrated is that dependency?
 - How has overall sales trended chronologically across years and quarters? *(Excel)*
-- Does any quarter consistently outperform others across years, revealing a seasonal pattern? *(Power BI)*
+- Does any quarter show a recurring seasonal pattern across years, or are spikes isolated events? *(Power BI)*
 - What are the top-performing cities and products? *(Power BI)*
-- What is the year-over-year growth trend?
+- Is year-over-year growth accelerating or decelerating, and what might explain the trend?

 ## Tools & Skills